vitorpereiraa/meeting-scheduler/README.md

 ```

 This method takes a list of lists of `Availability` objects and a `Duration`.
 It returns a list of all availabilities in the first list of each sublist that intersect with any availability in the second list of each sublist and where the intersection is long enough to accommodate the given duration.

+This method could be associated with the "finishes" and "finished by" relations, as it involves checking if the end of an interval in the first list is the same as the end of an interval in the second list.

 ### 2. Scheduling a Viva
 One of the challenges we faced was determining the intersection of availabilities for scheduling dissertation defenses.
 This involved finding common time slots where all required resources were available.
 We addressed this challenge by implementing an algorithm that checks the availability of each resource and identifies the overlapping time slots.